-- sensitive subpopulations including fetuses, infants, children, pregnant women, carpet installers, carpet cleaners, carpet retail sector workers, and people with certain preexisting conditions;
+- Sensitive subpopulations including fetuses, infants, children, pregnant women, carpet installers, carpet cleaners, carpet retail-sector workers, and people with certain preexisting conditions;

-- environmentally sensitive habitats; and
+- Environmentally sensitive habitats; and

-- threatened and endangered species.
+- Threatened and endangered species.

-Fetuses, infants, toddlers, and young children experience higher relative exposure levels and are more vulnerable to the effects of toxicants; carpet installers, carpet cleaners, and carpet retail workers can also experience high exposures on the job, while individuals with certain preexisting conditions (e.g., elevated cholesterol, high blood pressure, poor kidney function) may be especially sensitive to PFASs (see Sections 2.5.2 and 3.3.3).
+Fetuses, infants, toddlers, and young children experience higher relative exposure levels and are more vulnerable to the effects of toxicants.
+Carpet installers, carpet cleaners, and carpet retail workers can experience high PFAS exposures on the job.
+Individuals with certain preexisting conditions (e.g., elevated cholesterol, high blood pressure, poor kidney function) may be especially sensitive to PFASs (see Sections 2.5.2 and 3.3.3).
 Pregnant women's exposure to PFASs is of concern due to transplacental and lactational transfer to the offspring (see Sections 2.3.1 and 3.3.1).
 Endangered and threatened species in California are vulnerable to contamination of waterways and food webs with PFASs from stain- and soil-repellent carpets and rugs.